Why Study Geography?

 Alongside classroom based learning, all students complete 4 days in the field.
 One day is spent investigating the regeneration of Birmingham and 3 days are spent collecting data for the NEA in the Lake District in June of the first year.
 There is also an optional field trip in the second year providing the students with the opportunity to visit Iceland- land of fire and ice!

 For students looking to continue their studies at university, there are more than 80 universities offering Geography courses.
 This allows you as a student to study elements of the subject that interest you, specialising in what you enjoy most.
 If you opt for a BA degree you are more likely to focus on elements of Human Geography, and with a BSc degree, you can study more Physical Geography.
 Students may decide not to go directly into a Geography degree, but may decide to study related subjects.
 Recently students have gone on to study Oceanography, Urban Planning and International Relations at university.
 One of our previous students works with international consultancy firms like Stantec, with 400 offices around the world, giving students the opportunity to work internationally.
 Geography is also sought after by those offering apprenticeships due to the decision making and analytical skills it encourages students to develop.
 Students in the past have gone on to train in-house with local Hydrology companies or with the Environment Agency.

 |Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

 |Geography||4||5||Refer to department if not taken at GCSE||GCSE Geography at grade 6 or above is desirable.
-If not, refer to department for advice.||Interest in both physical and human geography and in current affairs.||Year 1 – local trips: approx £15-20.
-AS trip to North Wales (£100) and other optional field.|
+If not, refer to department for advice.||Interest in both physical and human geography and in current affairs.||Year 1 local trips £15-£20 End of year 1 residential to Lake District approx. £300|